Public Sanitary Sewer System

 With the approval of the first ever Sewer User Fee effective FY2014-15, the Public Works Department is now able to begin addressing these important capital improvement needs.

-Download a copy of the City of San Gabriel Sewer Master Plan below:
+Download a copy of the current City of San Gabriel Sewer Master Plan below: